 Defenders of PROMESA, such as House Speaker Paul Ryan, R-Wisc., insist that the law is not a bailout because it does not use taxpayer funds.
 The assertion may be true in fact, but it is false in spirit.
 The law is a bailout.
 The issue is who gets bailed out and who pays.
 Puerto Rican Governor Ricardo Rossello Nevares, a supporter of the law, speaks of “shared sacrifices.”
 But sharing doesn’t automatically mean doing so equally.
 Given the state of the island economy, mainland bondholders may have to reconcile themselves to accepting pennies on the dollar.
 And taxpayers might be forced to retire Puerto Rican debt anyway if their government cannot meet the board’s generous terms.
 A number of lawmakers on the Democratic Party Left, in fact, including Senators Cory Booker (N.J.), Robert Menendez (N.J.) and Elizabeth Warren (Mass.), opposed the PROMESA bill not because it was a bailout, but because it didn’t include any appropriations.

 How did things get to this point?
 One would think that Puerto Rico, a 3,515-square-mile Caribbean island with a population of 3.5 million, has too much going for it – for starters, a year-round warm climate, fertile soil, beautiful beaches and historically significant tourist attractions.
 Its residents have enjoyed automatic U.S. citizenship since 1917, and since 1952 the island has been a constitutional commonwealth.
 And Congress has seen to it that the island is investor- and resident-friendly.
 Puerto Rican residents living on the island do not pay any federal personal income tax.
 Interest on Puerto Rican bonds from 1917 onward has been tax-free.
-And Section 936 of the IRS Tax Code, which granted U.S.-based corporations a tax exemption on income earned in Puerto Rico.
-Many firms, especially pharmaceutical companies, took advantage of the law, which had been enacted in 1976, expanding operations to the island.
+And then there is Section 936 of the IRS Code, which granted U.S.-based corporations a tax exemption on income earned in Puerto Rico.
+Many firms, especially in the pharmaceutical industry, took advantage of the law, enacted in 1976, expanding operations to the island.
 It is true that Congress repealed the law in 1996 as part of the Small Business Job Protection Act, with a ten-year phaseout period.
 But to attribute most of the island’s recent woes to that move would be a wild exaggeration.
 Somehow a great many U.S. mainland corporations have managed to thrive without such a tax break.

 Island officials, confident that a favorable climate for growth could ward off the consequences of fiscal profligacy, went on a seemingly nonstop borrowing and spending binge.
 The island’s Government Development Bank, now soon to be phased out, financed the construction of a convention center, not to mention power generating plants, golf courses, hotels and apartments.
 The bank currently owes some $4.5 billion to bondholders.
 The Puerto Rico Aqueduct & Sewer Authority and the Puerto Rican Electric Power Authority each owe billions as well.
 The power authority, which worked out a $9 billion repayment plan two years ago, sharply raised customer usage rates to cover its losses.
 Even after the expiration of Section 936 in 2006, the island government continued to borrow heavily.
 During 2006-14, Puerto Rican public debt grew by $28 billion.
 Bond debt now accounts for more than $20,000 for every man, woman and child on the island.
 Including pension debt raises this per capita figure to around $34,000.
 Per capita GDP is a little less than $30,000.
 Put another way, public bond debt is roughly 65 percent of GDP; throwing in (virtually unpayable) pension liabilities raises the figure to somewhere between 110 percent and 115 percent.
 By contrast, the bond obligation figure for New York, the most indebted state in the nation, is slightly under 25 percent, even including local government debt.